• Skip to primary navigation

 Instructions

 • In a large bowl, combine the crushed Ritz crackers, 1 cup of the shredded cheddar cheese, and the melted butter, mixing well until the mixture holds together and resembles coarse sand.
-Divide the mixture among the 8 muffin cups and, using your fingers, press the crust firmly into the bottoms and up the sides of each muffin cup.
+Divide the mixture among the muffin cups and, using your fingers, press the crust firmly into the bottoms and up the sides of each muffin cup (if you have leftovers).

-• In another large bowl, combine the cooked (and still hot) macaroni with 1/2 cup of the shredded cheddar, the garlic & herb cheese, and the butter.
+• In another large bowl, combine the cooked (and still hot) macaroni with 1/2 cup of the shredded cheddar, the garlic & herb cheese, and the 2 tablespoons of butter.
 Mix well.

 • In a separate small bowl, combine the eggs, milk, sour cream, salt, and red pepper flakes (if using) and mix well.
-Add the egg/milk mixture to the cooked macaroni, mixing until all of the ingredients are melted and smoothly combined.
-Place about 2-3 tablespoons of the macaroni mixture into each muffin cup.
+Pour the egg/milk mixture into the cooked macaroni, mixing until all of the ingredients are melted and smoothly combined.
+Place about 2 to 3 tablespoons of the macaroni mixture into each muffin cup.

 • Top each muffin cup with the remaining cheddar cheese.
-Bake the mac and cheese cups until lightly golden on top, about 20-25 minutes.
+Bake the mac and cheese cups until lightly golden on top, for about 20-25 minutes.
 Let cool slightly before removing from the muffin pan.
-Use a fork to gently remove from the muffin pan.
+Use a fork to gently remove from the muffin pan if needed.

 • Preheat oven to 325°F. Liberally salt and pepper the pork roast.
 Add olive oil and butter to large Dutch oven and heat over medium-high until butter melts, but does not burn.
 Add pork roast to pan and brown on all sides, about 8-10 minutes in all.

 • Add the onions and garlic and saute for 1 minute.
-Add the tomatoes, wine, thyme, oregano, fennel and hot sauce (if using) and bring to a boil.
+Add the tomatoes, wine, thyme, oregano***, fennel and hot sauce (if using) and bring to a boil.
 Cover, and put in oven.
-Braise for 3-4 hours, turning every hour or so.
+Braise for 3-4 hours, turning once halfway through cooking.
 If you are cooking less pork (only 1 pound or 1.5), you only need to braise for 2 hours.
 Add more liquid (water, wine, or tomato sauce) if needed.
 I recommend adding more tomato sauce if you need to.
 (The liquid should come to about 1/3 of the way up the pork.)
 Meat is done when it’s practically falling apart.
 Put on a cutting board and pull it apart with two forks, then add back to the pot and stir.

-• Top your mac n' cheese cups with some pork shoulder ragù and top with fresh parsley.
-Serve while still hot.
+• To serve: Top your mac n' cheese cups with some pork shoulder ragù and top with fresh parsley as garnish.
+Serve while still warm.
+Additionally, you can just serve the pork shoulder ragù on the side.
+Enjoy!

 Pork Shoulder Ragù